jmdwjayamaha/student-app/README.txt

  2. Configure MongoDB instance details in "servletConfig.xml" file in the location "student-app/src/main/webapp/WEB-INF/config".

+      i)   host     - Host name of the MongoDB instance. ii)  post     - Hosted port number (Default is: 27017). iii) database - The name of the database to be used (Default value is set to 'student_info').

  3. Navigate to "student-app" directory containing the pom.xml file and run the following command.
       $ mvn clean install